QuestNetwork/qd-messages-ts/README.md

 **0.9.2**
 - Disable Challenge Flow (close channels to invite only)
+- Share and Import Channels By QR Code
 - Export Settings
 - Pair with participants by sharing public keys in person (show qr codes for keys and invite codes)
 - Alias (show custom name instead of pub key) and profile pictures